k-gintaras/private-categorizer/README.md

 # Environment Configuration Implementation Guide

+## Beware of shared components

+as they are currently separate library you have to clone and compile you have to add it to tsconfig: "C:/Users/Ubaby/AngularProjects/component-heaven/component-heaven/dist/shared-components" or wherever that is

 This guide will help you centralize your environment configuration for the media server and viewer application.

 ## 1. Create Central .env File